E3 Series Shinkansen: E3-1000 series

 Three 7-car E3-1000 sets (numbered L51 – L53) were built between 1999 and 2005 for use on Yamagata Shinkansen Tsubasa services from 4 December 1999 to augment the 400 series fleet following with the extension of the line to Shinjo.
 From 2014, a further two sets (L54 and L55) were introduced, reformed from withdrawn Akita Shinkansen E3-0 series "R" sets, to replace the two older sets L51 and L52.

+With effect of the timetable revision implemented in March 2024, following the introduction of the E8 Series Shinkansen, all remaining E3-1000 series trains were withdrawn from regular service.

+Sets L51 and 52 (4th generation)

+These sets were added for the Shinjo Line extension in 1999.
+The electrical equipment and windshield wipers are the same as those of set R17, but the interior is specially designed.
+The electric seat rotation device for the Yamagata Shinkansen was only preparatory work, and this set is not equipped with a garbage compactor.

+Set L53 (7th generation)

+Completed in 2005.
+The interior is almost the same as the 4th series (sets L51 and 52), but the 5th series (sets R18-R23) for the Akita Shinkansen was manufactured in the meantime, and the electrical equipment and interior facilities were changed to conform to the 6th series (R24-26) for the Akita Shinkansen manufactured at the same time.
+The green stripe of the 4th series was covered with film, but the 7th series was painted.
+This is the only newly built 1000 series train to have the new paint job.
+(Sets L51 and L52 trains were scrapped without being repainted.)

 Formation

-The sets are formed as shown below, with five motored ("M") cars and two non-powered trailer ("T") cars, and car 11 at the Tokyo end.
+The sets were formed as shown below, with five motored ("M") cars and two non-powered trailer ("T") cars, and car 11 at the Tokyo end.

-Cars 12 and 14 are equipped with PS206 single-arm pantographs.
+Cars 12 and 14 were equipped with PS206 single-arm pantographs.

 Interior

 Fleet history

 The build details are as shown below.

 L54/L55 conversion details

 The former identities of the cars reformed into sets L54 and L55 are as shown below.

 E3-2000 series

 The first of a fleet of twelve new E3-2000 series 7-car sets entered service on Yamagata Shinkansen Tsubasa services on 20 December 2008.
 The new fleet totally replaced the older 400 series trains by summer 2009.
 The new trains incorporate design improvements, including active suspension, full-color LED destination indicators, and AC power outlets in all cars.
 Seating capacity in cars 16 and 17 has been reduced by 4 (one row of seats) compared with the E3-1000 series to provide uniform seating pitch in all cars (seat pitch was previously reduced in non-reserved cars).